Philadelphia Sexual Abuse Attorneys

 Our Results Improve the Legal Landscape for Sex Abuse Victims

-Sexual abuse by trusted individuals, such as clergy, coaches, teachers, physicians, music instructors, or individuals in a position of power over others, causes physical and emotional pain to the violated victim, which leaves lifelong emotional scars.
+Sexual abuse by trusted individuals or individuals in a position of power over others, will undoubtedly cause physical and emotional pain to the violated victim, which leaves lifelong emotional scars.
 Many of the sexual abuse victims we have represented at our law firm required long periods of psychiatric therapy and inpatient hospitalization in mental facilities to help them with the emotional scars that were left after the abuse.

 Our staff includes a certified rape counselor and sex abuse crisis nurse, as well as seasoned Philadelphia sexual abuse attorneys.
 Call (215) 866-2424 to set up a free, confidential consultation.